Join us for an adventure in flavor!

 3. Serve it over a bed or orzo or any of your favorite pastas.

-4. Other non traditional options that we think would be excellent with this dish is grits or polenta or even rice.
+4. Other non-traditional options that I think would be excellent with this dish is grits or polenta or even rice.
+In fact, I have a post for Saganaki Shrimp and Grits!

 5. If you happen to lay your hands on Ouzo, that beloved anis flavored aperitif, save a few shots to go along with this Greek classic.